merchisdk/sdk/docs/_overview/getting_started.md

   are discussed first.
 They are available for TypeScript, JavasScript, and python.

-  However, if you do not like them, or one is not available for your preferred programming language, you can also talk directly to our REST API.
+  However, if you do not like them, or one is not available for your preferred programming language, you can also talk directly to our REST API, which is also documented here.
 left_code_blocks:
   - code_block:
     title: